 Are electric mowers powerful enough to replace gas?

-For the vast majority of homeowners — yes.
+For most homeowners, yes.
 The EGO, Greenworks 80V, and Snapper 82V all cut through thick, damp grass without stalling.
 They won’t match a commercial gas mower running 8 hours daily, but for residential lawns up to half an acre, they’re more than adequate.
 Bonus: no bogging from old gas or gummed-up carburetors.

 What’s better — mulching, bagging, or side discharge?